AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/dynamic-foraging/dynamic-foraging-data.md

 ### Behavioral data

-The `acqusition` element of the nwb file has the lick and reward times for the two lick spouts.
+The `acquisition` element of the nwb file has the lick and reward times for the two lick spouts.
 Here we plot those events alongside the reward probability for the two sides

 ```{code-cell} ipython3
 fig, ax1 = plt.subplots(figsize=(12,5))